 He's going to have to be shown that he can't behave as he has in the past.
 Though the strikers have as yet failed to get the support of the women workers, who understandably need the money, but support from the union and Bristol Trades Council has been good.
 Picketing, blacking and financial support will win this dispute.

-To help, contact Dave Yeomans (AUEW-TASS full-timer) Room 5, 2nd floor, York House, Bond St., Bristol.
+When we, and our comrades in managing director, wouldn't pay the To help, contact Dave Yeomans (AUEW-TASS full-timer) Room 5, 2nd floor, York House, Bond St.,